Handpicked with purpose

 Good for you, naturally

 Beeswax is a natural emulsifier that helps cosmetics, lotions and balms to bind.
-It adds a wonderful natural smell and color to products and helps to seal the skin when used in moisturizing formulas.
-Beeswax conditions the skin by helping to lock in moisture.
+It adds a wonderful natural smell and color to products and helps to keep the skin moisturized.

 Burt’s Bees uses beeswax in many of our creams, lotions and lip balms.